wilsonj806/portfolio/portfolio-v2-patch-notes.md

 ## Things to check:

-  - Is the Sass as DRY as possible with what I know right now
+  - Is the Sass as DRY as possible with what I know right now?
+  - Is BEM being used properly?
-  - Is all the content properly displayed on mobile, tablets, laptops, and desktops
+  - Is all the content properly displayed on mobile, tablets, laptops, and desktops?
   - Is the typography okay?
   - Are the colors okay/ won't clash/ are visible?
   - Can I add onto the site in like 3 months without tearing my hair out?